nortikin/sverchok/docs/nodes/logic/evolver.rst

 Every agent is composed by a set of genes that can oscillate among determined values, the fitter agents have more chances to spread their genetic information.

-In Sverchok every gen is defined by a "A Number"  node or a "List Input" node.
+In Sverchok every gen is defined by a "A Number" node, "List Input" node or "Genes Holder" node.
 The "A Number" node type has a minimum and a maximum that will control the variation possibilities of this gen. The "List input" node will be variated by changing the order of the elements in the list.
+The "Genes Holder" node can work in "Range" mode, with minimums and maximums or in "Order" mode only by switching the order of the elements

-The Evolver node can use all the "A number" and "List Input" nodes of the node-tree or only some of them if they are inside a "Frame Node" that can be selected from the "Genotype" dropdown menu.
+The Evolver node can use all the "A number", "List Input"  or "Genes Holder" nodes of the node-tree or only some of them if they are inside a "Frame Node" that can be selected from the "Genotype" dropdown menu.

 The fitness of every member of the population will be evaluated by running the node-tree with the genes of that member and recording the value that is inputted in the "Fitness" socket.

+During the process the progress will be outputted to the Blender Console.

 Parameters
 ----------

-**Genotype**: dropdown menu to chose to use as genes either all 'A Number' and "List Input" nodes or only the ones inside a 'Frame' Node
+**Genotype**: dropdown menu to chose to use as genes either all "A number", "List Input"  and "Genes Holder" nodes or only the ones inside a 'Frame' Node

 **Mode**:  "Maximum" and "Minimum" with the maximum selected a higher fitness value is considered better with the minimum a lower fitness will be considered as more fit.